Deepening Campus-Community Relationships Through STEM Outreach

 III.
 Programmatic Journey Map

 Our research mapped a 3-stage journey for traversing between the community and the University.
-For each stage, we expanded upon key moments that mattered and highlighted opportunities and barriers in each moment.
-This provided a fertile foundation for STEM Illinois to anchor several programs and initiatives.
+For each stage, we expanded upon key moments that mattered, highlighting opportunities and barriers.
+This provided STEM Illinois a foundation to anchor several programs and initiatives.
 These journeys provided the rationale for Communiversity as the answer to the question of “How might we create a sustainable engagement structure to connect with people on their journey to partnership & programming?”